lingui/js-lingui/website/docs/tutorials/react-patterns.md

 const colors = [t`Red`, t`Orange`, t`Yellow`, t`Green`];

 // ✅ Good!
 Every time the function is executed, the `t` macro will be re-executed as well,
-// and the actual result will be returned. function getColors() {
+// and the correctly translated color labels will be returned. function getColors() {
   return [t`Red`, t`Orange`, t`Yellow`, t`Green`];
 }
 ```

-There is an [ESLint Rule](https://github.com/lingui/eslint-plugin#t-call-in-function) designed to check for this misusage.
+There is an [ESLint Rule](https://github.com/lingui/eslint-plugin#t-call-in-function) designed to check for this misuse.

-Better option would be to use the Lazy Translations pattern described in the following paragraph.
+A better option would be to use the Lazy Translations pattern described in the following paragraph.
 :::

 ## Lazy Translations